raspberrypilearning/physical-computing-guide/connect-leds.md

 1. Begin by looking at the following GPIO diagram and compare it to your Raspberry Pi.

-    GPIO stands for *General Purpose Input Output*.
+    GPIO stands for General-Purpose Input/Output.
 It is a way in which the Raspberry Pi can control and monitor the outside world by being connected to electronic circuits.
-The Pi is able to control LEDs, turning them on or off, or motors, or many other things.
-It is also able to detect whether a switch has been pressed, or temperature, or light.
+The Pi is able to control LEDs, motors, or many other things.
+It is also able to detect whether a switch has been pressed, or changes in temperature or light levels.

     You'll be using a single ground pin (marked `GND`) and several GPIO pins (marked `GPIO`):